Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 C:\Users\kostas\Documents>pea.exe
 ```

 This time, we have no issues at all and get a large amount of information to sift through.
 Unfortunately, we don't find anything immediately useful in terms of privilege escalation.
-We do, however, find the answer to Guided Mode Task Five's question in the form of some auto-logon credentials for the 'kostas' user.
+We do, however, find the answer to 'Guided Mode' task five's question in the form of some auto-logon credentials for the 'kostas' user.
 ```Shell
 ����������͹ AV Information
   [X] Exception: Invalid namespace